ZenGo-X/multi-party-ecdsa/README.md

 License
 -------
 Multi-party ECDSA is released under the terms of the GPL-3.0 license.
-See [LICENCE](LICENCE) for more information.
+See [LICENSE](LICENSE) for more information.

 Development Process